Dylan Dog: Dylan Dog: Dead of Night

 Kevin Munroe directed Dylan Dog: Dead of Night, an official American film adaptation of Dylan Dog starring actor Brandon Routh as the title character.

 The film was originally going to premiere on Halloween 2010 in Italy but was later pushed back to a 29 April 2011 release.
 It was produced by the independent company Platinum Studios.
 The film received negative reviews from critics, and was a box-office bomb after grossing just $5.8 million on a $20 million budget.
 On review aggregate website Rotten Tomatoes, the film holds an approval rating of 5% based on 44 reviews, with an average rating of 3.43/10.
 The website's critics consensus called the film "an uninspired, feebly-acted horror/comedy that produces little scares and laughs."
 Italian critics, with more connection to the original comics, were slightly kinder to the film.

 The film adaptation differs significantly from the original comic series.
 It relocates the setting from London to New Orleans, and replaces the character of Groucho with an undead sidekick named Marcus, due to the production’s inability to obtain the rights to use the Groucho Marx name and likeness.
 Dylan Dog's Volkswagen Beetle is depicted as black with a white hood, the reverse of its appearance in the comics.
 The film adopts a lighter tone and a more action-oriented style, omitting much of the comic’s surreal atmosphere, black humor, and underlying melancholy.
 The protagonist is reimagined as a scientist-adventurer reminiscent of Indiana Jones, rather than the romantic loner of the original series, and his physical portrayal is that of a muscular action hero rather than the slender figure seen in the comics.

 Television series

 A television series based on the comics, produced by James Wan and his production company Atomic Monster, was announced by Sergio Bonelli Editore in August 2018.
 In December 2022, Wan stated that the series was still in development, and that he was also working with the publishing house to find investors.
 On 2 June 2023, Michele Masiero, editorial director of Sergio Bonelli Editore, said that the series will be faithful to the comics, and that they were preparing the casting.

+Video games

+Dylan Dog has featured in a number of video games across various formats including: